partlycrazy/govtech-ukhackathon/index.md

     - infobar:
         title: Prizes
-        subtitle: Every member of the winning team will each receive one of the stated item unless stated otherwise.
+        subtitle: Stand a chance to win iPads and more!
-        description: Stand a chance to win iPads and more!
+        description: Every member of the winning team will each receive one of the stated item unless stated otherwise.
         button: See More
         url: /prizes/
     - infobar:
-        title: Speakers
+        title: Speakers and Judges
         subtitle:  # Nothing much to put here
         description: You'll have the chance to learn from our guest speakers!
-        button: Speakers
+        button: See More
         url: /speakers/
     - infobar:
         title: Workshops
         subtitle: # Nothing much to put here
-        description: Our sponsors - TBC
+        description: Workshops to learn!
         button: See More
-        url: /speakers/
+        url: /workshops/
     - infobar:
         title: Sponsors
         subtitle:  # Nothing much to put here
-        description: Our sponsors - TBC
+        description: Our sponsors (GovTech)
         button: See More
         url: /speakers/
     - infobar:
         title: Timeline
-        subtitle: cross-ref Proposal 4.0 doc
+        subtitle: Cross-ref `Proposal 4.0` doc
         description: Hackathon Timeline
         button: Timeline
         url: /timeline/